Go back to part 1

 This is human nature.
 We don’t run our lives as a narrative where we are extras in our neighbor’s story or a bit role in our boss’s story or even a minor role in our friend’s story.
 We are not the supporting star of our partner’s opus or the special guest star in our parent's saga.
 I may only get to talk to my friend Michelle for five hours a week, but I don’t go into a closet and stop existing for the other 163 hours.
 And neither does she.
 We are main characters in our own narratives.
 This is true of all of us.
 Every single one of us sees ourselves as the central role in an unfolding story about us.

 This is perhaps the most important lesson a writer can learn from LARPing.
 Look around.
-See twenty main characters and not one.
+See twenty main characters and not one who thinks they aren't important.
 How can this deepen your fiction?
 You have to treat every human that strolls onto your page with dignity, respect, and their own humanity.
 When writing characters, there IS no minor character.
 The role in the story might be minor, but that character has to be the star of their own story and portrayed as if they are such.
 If you make them minor, they immediately stop seeming real.
 They have to have wants and needs and goals and fears and secrets just like the main character.
 Because nobody is REALLY a minor character—not to themselves.